ucbds-infra/otter-grader/docs/index.md

 ### Docker

+#### Pull from Dockerhub

+To pull the image from Dockerhub, run `docker pull ucbdsinfra/otter-grader`.

+#### Download the Dockerfile from Github

+To install from the Github repo, follow the steps below:

-1. Download the Docker image
+1. Clone the Github repo
-2. Place the image into its own directory and `cd` into that directory
+2. `cd` into the `otter-grader/docker` directory
 3. Build the Docker image with this command: `docker build . -t otter-grader`

 ## Usage